ChrisJohnNewton/Weight-Loss-Calculators/README.md

 # weight-loss-calculators
-A calculator for the BMI (Body Mass Index) and BAI (Body Adiposity Index).
+A calculate for the BMI (Body Mass Index) and BAI (Body Adiposity Index).